-I have been experimenting with Twitter Cards on my WordPress blogs for a long time now, and all I can say is that they are fantastic, but only when they work.
+I have been experimenting with Twitter Cards on my WordPress blogs for a long time now, and all I can say is that they are a fantastic way to gain a lot more blog traffic.

-While I tried hard coding, I also tried a couple of WordPress plugins and finally settled on using my SEO plugin to add the necessary open graph tags for Twitter Cards to all my posts, and this seems to works well.
+At first, I tried hard coding and then a couple of WordPress plugins and finally settled on simply using my SEO plugin to add the necessary open graph tags for Twitter Cards to all my posts, and it works very efficiently.

 What are Twitter Cards?